-Once the ERP implementation is complete and the system is live, you can take a well-deserved exhale.
+Once all ERP implementation phases are complete and the system is live, you can take a well-deserved exhale.
 All hands will still be on deck for the next several weeks as employees adjust to the new system and processes, but the hard work is behind in the rearview mirror and your new ERP system should soon start paying dividends.

 Once the dust settles, you’ll want to review and measure how the project achieved the goals that were outlined at the beginning.
 The system should be reducing manual processes, improving productivity, and bringing greater visibility and insight across all business units and your entire operations.